Score voting: Strategy

 Ideal score voting strategy for well-informed voters is generally identical to their optimal approval voting strategy; voters will want to give their least and most favorite candidates a minimum and a maximum score, respectively.
 The game-theoretical analysis shows that this claim is not fully general, but holds in most cases.
 Another strategic voting tactic is given by the weighted mean utility theorem, maximum score for all candidates preferred compared to the expected winners weighted with winning probability and minimum score for all others.

 Papers have found that "experimental results support the concept of bias toward unselfish outcomes in large elections."
 The authors observed what they termed ethical considerations dominating voter behavior as pivot probability decreased.
 This would imply that larger elections, or those perceived as having a wider margin of victory, would result in fewer tactical voters.

 How voters precisely grade candidates is a topic that is not fully settled, although experiments show that their behavior depends on the grade scale, its length, and the possibility to give negative grades.

 STAR voting (Score Then Automatic Runoff) is a variant proposed to address some concerns about strategic exaggeration in score voting.
 Under this system, each voter may assign a score (from 0 to the maximum) to any number of candidates.
 Of the two highest-scoring candidates, the winner is the one most voters ranked higher.
 The runoff step was introduced to mitigate the incentive to exaggerate ratings in ordinary score voting.

 Advocacy

 Albert Heckscher was one of the earliest proponents, advocating for a form of score voting he called the "immanent method" in his 1892 dissertation, in which voters assign any number between -1 and +1 to each alternative, simulating their individual deliberation.

-Currently, score voting is advocated by The Center for Election Science.
+Currently, approval voting is advocated by The Center for Election Science.
 Since 2014, the Equal Vote Coalition advocates a variant method (STAR) with an extra second evaluation step to address some of the criticisms of traditional score voting.